kufreu/kufreu.github.io/twitter/twitter.md

 novemberWords <- novemberWords %>%
   anti_join(stop_words)
 ```
-I then graphed the count of the unique words used in the tweet having removed the useless words.
+I then graphed the count of the unique words used in the tweets using ggplot2 having removed the useless words.
 ```r
 dorianWords %>%
   count(word, sort = TRUE) %>%